 - Test real-time communication components and bandwidth

 - The real-time communication with the proctor is accomplished using a Zoom meeting.
-If unfamiliar with Zoom, it is a web conferencing application that you’ll be prompted to install or run it in the process of connecting with the proctor.
+If you are unfamiliar with Zoom, it is a web conferencing application that you’ll be prompted to install or run in the process of connecting with the proctor.
 You do not have to install Zoom ahead of time.

 Check out the official NLN pdf document on setting up your NLN Exam through Examity for more details.

 NLN PAX Exam Registration